 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Before you get started, it’s important to point out that psychiatrists are different from other mental health professionals.
-As a licensed medical doctor, they can prescribe medication, unlike licensed psychologists and other therapists.
+Unlike psychologists and other therapists, psychiatrists are medical doctors; therefore, during your appointment, they will evaluate for any co-occuring medical diagnoses, and then can prescribe and monitor psychotropic medication.

 Some psychiatrists specialize only in managing medication, while others offer comprehensive services that include: